The number one thing that can make or break a photo is light. This applies whether we are talking about indoor or outdoor photography.

 Even if the sun has just set (called blue hour), but facing getting that sun (or where it set) behind you and letting all the remaining light of the day shine onto your subject, you can create beautiful portraits.
 This often allows you to get gorgeous sunsets along with your subject as well.

-Bonus Tip: This is not the time to try for everyone smiling at the camera as the sun will be bright in their eyes.
+Bonus Tip for Outdoor Photography: This is not the time to try for everyone smiling at the camera as the sun will be bright in their eyes.
 Instead, let the kids play, or have everyone love on each other.

 Start paying attention to light and how it impacts your photos.